mariandotg/eslint-config/README.md

 # Modular ESLint Configuration

 A modular ESLint configuration package that can be customized for different project types.
+Compatible with ESLint v9's flat config system.

 ## Installation